Wxrren/FCC-Foundational-C-with-Microsoft/README.md

 1. Create and Run Simple C# Console Applications

-2. Install and Configure Visual Studio Code

-3. Call Methods From the .NET Class Library Using C#
+2. Call Methods From the .NET Class Library Using C#

-4. Add Decision Logic to Your Code Using if, else, and else if statements in C#
+3. Add Decision Logic to Your Code Using if, else, and else if statements in C#

-5. Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#
+4. Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#

-6. Create Readable Code with Conventions, Whitespace, and Comments in C#
+5. Create Readable Code with Conventions, Whitespace, and Comments in C#

- 7. Guided Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#
+6. Guided Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#

-8. Challenge Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#
+7. Challenge Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#

-9. Trophy - Create and Run Simple C# Console Applications

 # Project 3
 Add Logic to C# Console Applications